on-disk validation fails on file content mismatch during MCO upgrade in OpenShift 4

 Root Cause

-Generally, the issue is that the contents of the file on the node have been manually changed, and so is not registered by the Machine Config Operator (MCO); once an upgrade is in flight, the MCO will check the image on the node to ensure that its configuration matches that of the rendered MachineConfig in the definition of that node.
+Generally, the issue is that the contents of the file on the node have been manually changed, and so is not registered by the Machine Config Operator (MCO); The MCO will keep checking the image on the node to ensure that its configuration matches that of the rendered MachineConfig in the definition of that node.
 Should there be any variance, including extraneous hidden characters or whitespace, the upgrade will fail on the on-disk validation.

 Diagnostic Steps